PET COSPLAY CONTEST INFORMATION

 - Huntsville Comic Con and Lowe Mill A&E are not responsible for any manner of injuries or damage.
 All participants are fully responsible for all damage or injury caused by their pets.
 Entrants may be required to sign a pet waiver when they register.

-Cosplay and Pet Cosplay at HCC / Lowe Mill A&E General Policies
+Cosplay at Lowe Mill A&E General Policies

-- Huntsville Comic Con / Lowe Mill A&E unconditionally reserves the right to eject anyone from convention grounds at any time for any reason.
+- Huntsville Comic Con / Lowe Mill A&E reserves the right to eject anyone from convention grounds at any time for any reason.

 - If any action is illegal outside of Lowe Mill ARTS & Entertainment, it is still illegal inside Lowe Mill ARTS & Entertainment.
 This includes reckless endangerment, theft, concealed weapons, assault, and other clearly illegal activities.